How can you reduce costs without it having a negative effect on your company?

 The first step is identifying where your company is wasting resources.
 Small expenses, considered insignificant, can represent great savings for your company.

 Electricity is a good example of this concept.
-Brazil is one of the most expensive countries in the world in terms of electricity.
 That’s why you should verify the efficiency of the equipment that you use in your company.
 Exchanging them for more economic models could be a good investment.

 Work with targets